-Three Ways to Prepare Your Sales Team for the Rebound
+3 Ways to Prepare Your Sales Team for Slow Economic Growth

-In response to the COVID- 19 crisis, sales pipelines have gone through dramatic changes due to shifting priorities, budget constraints, and a more cautious approach to new initiatives.
+Sales pipelines have changed as buyers take on new priorities, budget constraints, and a more cautious approach to new initiatives.
 In reviewing each opportunity, it is essential to consider the following:

 - Business need, budget, and timing